The Jefferson Parish Library is a service

 Jefferson Parish Code of Ordinances Sec.
 20-75 et seq.

-There is an interference, which may be rebutted,
+There is an inference, which may be rebutted,

 that a participant in sexual activity, depicted as a